Natchez District: Origins

-The district was the home of the Natchez and other people, before Europeans arrived.
+The region was the ancestral homeland of the Natchez people and other Indigenous nations before Europeans began colonizing the area.

-Prior to its development in the late 18th century, this area had been known to Europeans for many years, primarily French explorers and colonists.
+Before its development in the late 18th century, this area had been known to Europeans for many years, primarily by French explorers and colonists.
 The French explorer Pierre Le Moyne d'Iberville had passed through the area in 1699 and had christened both the Amité and the Tangipahoa rivers.
-In the early 18th century, settlers from Louisiana began to introduce African slaves and the plantation system to the area.
-The first important plantation crop was tobacco.
+In the early 18th century, French colonists from Louisiana expanded plantation agriculture into the region using enslaved African labor.
+Tobacco became the region's first major plantation crop.

 In 1774, Great Britain enlarged the boundaries of the West Florida colony—established in 1763 from territory along the northern Gulf of Mexico coast taken from France and Spain following the French and Indian War (the Seven Years' War)—from the 31st parallel north to 32° 22′ north.
-By 1776, a sizable colony of English-speaking planters had settled there.
-The area nearest the Mississippi River was developed first, as it had important transportation access via the river.
-Later, as a riverport, cotton and slave market, it became the wealthiest area in the antebellum South.
+By 1776, a substantial population of English-speaking planters had settled there.
+The lands nearest the Mississippi River were developed first for plantation agriculture, as they had important transportation access via the river.
+Later, as a river port tied to cotton production and the slave trade, it became one of the wealthiest regions in the antebellum South.

 At the end of the American Revolutionary War, Great Britain ceded West Florida to Spain as part of the 1783 Treaty of Paris.
-When this transaction was made however, West Florida's boundaries, which had changed while under British sovereignty, were not specified.
+When this transaction was made, however, West Florida's boundaries, which had changed while under British sovereignty, were not specified.
 As a result of this omission, control of the region was claimed by both Spain and the United States; resulting in a dispute commonly referred to as the West Florida Controversy.
-Spain claimed sovereignty over the region south of boundary established for West Florida by the British in 1774.
+Spain claimed sovereignty over the region south of the boundary established by the British for West Florida in 1774.
 The U.S. claimed that Spain had regained only the territory transferred to Great Britain in 1763 – that laying south of the 31st parallel.
 In 1784, the Spanish closed New Orleans and the Mississippi River Delta, which they controlled, to American goods coming down the Mississippi.

-After several years of negotiations, Spain and the United States signed a treaty of friendship October 27, 1795.
+After several years of negotiations, Spain and the United States signed a treaty of friendship on October 27, 1795.
 Commonly called Pinckney's Treaty, the agreement defined the border between the United States and Spanish Florida, and guaranteed the United States navigation rights on the Mississippi River, and the right to transfer goods without paying cargo fees (right of deposit) when they transferred goods from one ship to another at the Port of New Orleans.
 Nine months later, on August 3, 1796, the U.S. officially took possession of the region.
 Then, on April 7, 1798, the United States Congress established the Mississippi Territory (comprising both the Natchez and Tombigbee districts), with Natchez as its first capital.